Stefouch/sebedius-yearzero-discord-bot/README.md

     * `Z g` – Rolls Z gear dice (black color).
     * `Artifact Die` – Rolls an Artifact Die (`d6|d8|d10|d12`).
     * `--fullauto` – Allows unlimited pushes.
+* `crit [table]` – Rolls for a random critical injury.
+You may specify a table or a numeric value.
+The default is the damage table.
+Other available tables are:
+  * `horror` or `h` – The *Forbidden Lands* Horror traumas, adapted for MYZ.
 * `demon` – Generates a random demon according to the tables found in the roleplaying game *Forbidden Lands*.
 * `legend` – Generates a random legend according to the tables found in the roleplaying game *Forbidden Lands*.